Toulouse and Montauban shootings: 22 March: siege and perpetrator's death

 An hour before police surrounded his apartment, Merah called the French television channel France 24.
 Ebba Kalondo, the editor who spoke with him, reported that Merah suggested his "acts were not only necessary, but that they were to uphold the honour of Islam."
 According to Kalondo, "He said he was in connection with al Qaeda, that what he had done was only the beginning.
 He said he was against the French ban on face covering and fought against the French participation in operations of NATO in Afghanistan."

-At 03:00 local time (02:00 UTC), the French police tried to arrest Merah at his apartment on Sergent Vigné Street in the Côte Pavée neighborhood of Toulouse.
+At 03:00 local time (02:00 UTC), the French police tried to arrest Merah at his apartment on Rue du Sergent Vigné in the Côte Pavée neighborhood of Toulouse.
 Merah shot at the police through the door, injuring three police officers in the process.

-The elite police anti-terrorist unit, Recherche Assistance Intervention Dissuasion ("Research, Assistance, Intervention, Deterrence" – RAID), surrounded the 1960s-era five-storey block of flats soon after.
-Merah was later found to have been armed with an AK-47, an Uzi, a Sten, a Winchester 12 gauge pump-action shotgun, three Colt .45s, a 9mm Glock, and a Colt Python .357 Magnum.
-The police found additional weapons were found in a rented Renault Mégane parked near the apartment building.
+The elite police counter terrorism unit, Recherche Assistance Intervention Dissuasion ("Research, Assistance, Intervention, Deterrence" – RAID), surrounded the 1960s-era five-storey block of flats soon after.
+Merah was later found to have been armed with an AK-47, an Uzi, a Sten, a Winchester 12 gauge pump-action shotgun, three M1911s, a 9mm Glock, and a Colt Python .357 Magnum.
+The police found additional weapons in a rented Renault Mégane parked near the apartment building.
 Authorities evacuated the five-storey building block and nearby buildings, and trained powerful spotlights on Merah's building in an attempt to blind him and prevent him from observing police operations.
 They cut off electricity and gas supplies to the apartment block, and switched off the street lights in the neighbourhood.

-Merah exchanged a Colt .45 for a walkie-talkie as arranged by police; he told them the location of a bag containing the camera used to film his attacks.
+Merah exchanged a M1911 for a walkie-talkie as arranged by police; he told them the location of a bag containing the camera used to film his attacks.
 The police also arrested one of Merah's brothers; another turned himself into custody.
 Police found weapons and explosives in his brother's car.
 His mother was brought to the scene to help with negotiations, but she refused to become involved, due to her lack of influence on Merah.